 The channel marks a significant turning point in the infrastructure sector.
 It is one of many large-scale projects where engineers are specifying GFRP reinforcing bars to ensure long-term durability.

 The Jizan Flood Mitigation Channel is to date, the largest project worldwide to be using GFRP rebar as its concrete reinforcement throughout.

 Al Yamama won the contract to build the channel.
 In construction, they poured over 1,500m3 of concrete per day in one of the fastest channel construction projects ever undertaken.
-Over 4,800,000 linear metres of Mateenbar™ were delivered – almost a quarter of which were as Mateenbar™ bends in various shapes.
+Over 4,800,000 linear meters of Mateenbar™ were delivered – almost a quarter of which were as Mateenbar™ bends in various shapes.

 With any project of this size comes inevitable changes.
-Last minute design changes and quantity revisions led to the need to scale up production levels to meet delivery dates.
+Last-minute design changes and quantity revisions led to the need to scale up production levels to meet delivery dates.
 To meet this new demand, we had extra automated grinder units and a new bends machine installed.
 Rapid production of this equipment was achieved with the expertise and support of our engineering and research partner, Pultron Composites.
 The increase in production was easily achieved so we could comfortably meet construction scheduling deadlines.

 Another source of attention was the shape of the flood channel.
-The design called for an expansion joint in each slab and as a result we needed to supply a shape of bend that bends back onto itself.
+The design called for an expansion joint in each slab and as a result, we needed to supply a shape of bend that bends back onto itself.
 Typically, this is not possible but after some testing by our pultrusion experts, this complex bend was achieved.
 The bars were preformed and supplied in time to the project.